 A walk through history

 Down the narrow cobbled streets you can hop between the varying eras of architecture and revel in the oh-so quaint vibes of Hull’s Old Town.
 A great high street destination, it’s home to the Trinity Indoor Market – the perfect place to bag an antique – and St Stephen’s Shopping Centre.
-But beside the commercial delights, it’s also jam-packed with museums, principally the Streetlife Museum of Transport where you can walk down a recreated 1940’s high street and board one of the infamous trams.
+Beside the commercial delights, you’ll also find the Streetlife Museum of Transport where you can walk down a recreated 1940’s high street and board one of the infamous trams.
 Before you go, don’t forget to hit up the Holy Trinity Church – a beautiful building near the museum quarter.

 To round out a fabulous day, you deserve a fabulous meal.
 Option #1) Pub grub.
 But really, really good pub grub.
-You’ll find it at the classy Duke of York, rated the number 1 eatery in Hull.
-We recommend starting things off with the runny scotch egg, then onto a steak served sizzling on the rock, followed by any of dessert – they’re all equally drool-worthy!
+You’ll find it at the classy Duke of York.
+There are numerous options to choose from, we’re sure there will be something to take your fancy.
 Option #2) Some Marina magic at 1884 Dock Street Kitchen.
-It’s a slightly pricey affair, and going for the set menu might save you some pennies, but well worth it for the often exquisitely presented dishes.
-We recommend the wood pigeon with a loving side of garlic mash.
+It’s a slightly pricey affair, but well worth it for the often exquisitely presented dishes.